atak672/Miscellaneous-Projects/Intro-AI/README.md

 # Introduction to AI Projects

-This repository contains my solutions to assignments from Duke University's Introduction to Artificial Intelligence course (COMPSCI 370D).
+This repository contains my solutions to assignments from Duke University's **Compsci 370: Introduction to Artificial Intelligence**.

 ## Projects Overview